Computer recycling is important for a multitude of reasons. It’s simultaneously a data security issue and an environmental one.

 On-site data destruction is convenient, efficient, and secure.
 Cobalt, our sister company, is the premier certified provider of secure data destruction for decommissioned electronics.

-By recycling your computers, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through computer recycling, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.

 Let Cohen properly recycle your computer.